fletcher/MMD-Test-Suite/README.md

 locations and run the tests automatically.

 I have also included the original `Tests` directory, which are the original versions created by John Gruber.
-Note that 7 of these tests will fail when run by MultiMarkdown.
-This is due to the metadata issue mentioned above, as well as the fact that the `Inline HTML (Advanced)` test contains input that is incorrectly arranged, and will correctly cause a failure when run against Markdown or MultiMarkdown.
-I do not know if John has plans to adjust the handling of HTML blocks within Markdown to correct for this failure, but I suspect not.
+Note that some of these tests will fail when run by MultiMarkdown.
+This is due in part to some of the first lines being treated as metadata.

-Again, the `Inline HTML (Advanced)` test *should* fail.

 Also, if you leave off the `--tidy` option, the `Tidyness` test will fail for both MultiMarkdown and Markdown.